 Beginning at age 70.5, owners of an Individual Retirement Arrangement (IRA) must begin taking a Required Minimum Distribution (RMD’s) from their IRA’s each year.
 These distributions are taxable income.
 One way to avoid paying taxes on RMD’s is to rollover all or a portion of it to a charity as a qualifying charitable distribution (QCD).
 Up to $100,000 a year can be donated to your favorite charity as a QCD without paying income tax on it.
 Check with your IRA administrator for details.

 IRA Charitable Beneficiary

-One way to continue a legacy of environmental stewardship is to name Keta Legacy Foundation (formerly Mountaineers Foundation) as a beneficiary of all or a portion of your non Roth IRA.
-When making an IRA qualifying charitable distribution (QCD), neither you, your estate, nor KLF pay taxes on the QCD.
+One way to continue a legacy of environmental stewardship is to name Mountaineers Foundation, a Washington public benefit corporation, as a beneficiary of all or a portion of your non Roth IRA.
+When making an IRA qualifying charitable distribution (QCD), neither you, your estate, nor The Foundation pay taxes on the QCD.
 It is a common practice for financial advisors to recommend naming a charity as the beneficiary of all or a portion of a non Roth IRA.